segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 #### Which Destinations does Linked Events support?

 For Linked Events, Segment supports all actions-based destinations in cloud-mode.
+Device-mode destinations are not supported.

 #### Why aren't test events working?